Can you get a COVID-19 booster shot? Here’s what to know

+The Food and Drug Administration (FDA) has authorized a third shot of Pfizer’s COVID-19 vaccine, Comirnaty, for people over the age of 65 and anyone who may be at risk of getting severe infection because of frequent exposure at work.
+It previously authorized a booster, or an extra dose of the Pfizer vaccine, to immunocompromised individuals.
+In its guidance, the FDA says booster shots should be administered six months after the second dose.

-The Food and Drug Administration (FDA) is expected to make a decision this week on who, if anyone, should get a booster shot of Pfizer’s COVID-19 vaccine Comirnaty.
-On Friday, an FDA advisory committee voted in favor of giving a third shot of the vaccine to people ages 65 and older and those at high risk of contracting a severe form of COVID-19.
-The FDA often follows the advice of its advisory committees.
+Last Friday, an FDA advisory committee voted in favor of giving a third shot of the vaccine to people ages 65 and older and those at high risk of contracting a severe form of COVID-19.
+The FDA followed the advice of its advisory committees.
+Now, the Centers for Disease Control and Prevention (CDC) is expected to set policy for booster vaccinations.
+Even still, healthcare providers can start administering third doses under emergency use.

-In August, the Biden Administration announced that it would initiate a broad plan to offer booster shots to all Americans, eight months after their second dose, on September 20.
-However, that plan has been delayed as the FDA makes its own determinations about who should get a third shot.
-Even if the FDA chooses to only approve a booster for people 65 and over and high-risk populations, Dr. Anthony Fauci, director of the National Institute of Allergy and Infectious Diseases, says that could change later as regulators continue to analyze the data.
+In August, the Biden administration announced that it would initiate a broad plan to offer booster shots to all Americans, eight months after their second dose, on September 20.
+However, the FDA’s decision to offer boosters to only a portion of the most at-risk populations has altered those plans.
+Dr. Anthony Fauci, director of the National Institute of Allergy and Infectious Diseases, says the authorization could be expanded later as regulators continue to analyze the data.
 In the meantime, he told CNN’s State of the Union, he thinks the current recommendation is a good one.

 “I think it’s a good recommendation, because if you look at everyone over 65 and people from 18 to 64 with underlying conditions that make them more likely to have a severe outcome, and those who are 18 to 64 who, by either institutional or occupational situation put them at a higher risk for exposure and infection, you’re gonna get a pretty good chunk of the population.”

-Note: This story was updated on 9/22/2021